 - Spray a 23x33cm Swiss roll tin with oil, and line with baking parchment.
 Spray more oil on top of the parchment.

-- Add the egg yolks, water, and caster sugar to a mixing bowl, and whisk until pale and voluminous.
+- Add the eggs and caster sugar to a mixing bowl, and whisk until pale and voluminous.

 - Gently scrape the cake mixture into the prepared Swiss roll tin, then tilt and shake the pan to encourage the batter into the corners.